cosminadrianpopescu/azul/README.md

     + `emacs`: `toggle_floats = <A-w>`

 * **enter_mode**: Enter an `azul` mode
-  - arguments: The mode to enter (p or r or s or m or T or n or t or v)
+  - arguments: The mode to enter (p or r or s or m or T or n or t or v or P)
   - defaults:
     + `azul`: `terminal.enter_mode.X = X` (where X is one of the p, r, m, s, T, n, v)